 The most recent style is the ‘empowering’ leader.
 Here, the focus is on participatory decision-making, encouraging self-leadership and teamwork.
 These leaders make themselves smaller and let their people grow as much as possible.
 In the same group, we find ‘servant’ leadership.
 This style is most effective when organizations want to optimally invest in self organizing teams and self-leadership.

 This approach is not based on the idea that one style is perfect.
 Contingency is important: which leadership style fits which situation or role?
 Situational leadership revisited.
 Employing these different styles strategically is an important task for today’s organization.
 Not looking for leaders with four styles, but for the match between the leader’s preferred style and the role they want to take up.
-For Paul, discovering that he works in a rather directive and transactional way helped.
-He could guide and motivate people, but developing a vision and giving people room to grow was not his strength as a leader.

 Secondly, know that not all styles are good

 The above-mentioned idea of leadership style can seem very relativistic: “it all depends on the situation.”
 That is partly true.
 On the other hand, there are also leadership styles which scientists agree have no effect, or even have a negative outcome.
 The following are the most well-known: